Wondering where to eat in Sanur? From romantic date nights to family-friendly dinners, these are my top picks for the best restaurants in Sanur.

 BONUS: My favourite places to eat local Indonesian and Balinese food in Sanur

 Being Indonesian, it’s no surprise that Indonesian food is my all-time favourite cuisine.
 For delicious comfort food that’s easy on the budget, head to local markets and roadside eateries AKA warung.
-Warung Baby Monkeys and Lilla Warung serve traditional Indonesian dishes, with a few international options.
-Beachfront there’s Warung Amphibia with the freshest seafood, simply grilled to perfection.
+These are my top picks:

-My top insider tip before visiting a local warung or food market: Bring cash, preferably in small change (less than IDR 100,000 notes), as smaller warungs and local markets don’t accept cards.
+Good to know before you go to a local warung or food market in Bali: Bring cash, preferably in small change (less than IDR 100,000 notes), as smaller warungs and local markets don’t accept cards.

-Looking for more Sanur recommendations?
-Check out my complete guide to Sanur.
+Looking for more Sanur inspo?
+Check out these guides:

 Are there family-friendly restaurants in Sanur?

-What is the price range for dining in Sanur?
+What is the price range for dining out in Sanur?

 Are there vegetarian and vegan restaurants in Sanur?

-Do I need reservations for popular Sanur restaurants?
+Do I need to book ahead at Sanur's most popular restaurants?

-What makes the dining scene in Sanur unique?
+What makes Sanur's dining scene different from other areas in Bali?